Choosing the Right Droplet Plan

 • CI/CD

-CPU-Optimized Droplets provide a 2:1 ratio of memory to CPU, ranging from 2 vCPUs with 4 GB of RAM up to 48 vCPUs and 96 GB of RAM.
+CPU-Optimized Droplets provide a roughly 2:1 ratio of memory to CPU, ranging from 2 vCPUs with 4 GB of RAM up to 60 vCPUs and 120 GB of RAM.
 This configuration is optimal for applications that demand fast, consistent performance from dedicated vCPUs, but are not so memory-intensive that they require the additional RAM provided by General Purpose Droplets.

 CPU-Optimized Droplets can have Regular CPUs or Premium CPUs.